jart/blink/README.md

 Blink depends on the following libraries:

-- libc (POSIX.1-2017 baseline, XSI not required)
+- libc (POSIX.1-2017 with XSI extensions)

 Blink can be compiled on UNIX systems that have: